decentralized-identity/faq/docs/spec.md

 use of biometrics or mnemonics to prove, maintain, and exert control over a DID will likely need to be advanced and standardized before decentralized identity architectures can be brought to the huge fraction of the world's population with low chances of owning a cryptographically enabled personal phone or computer.

+The most accurate answer, however, is that there is no singular "SSI" use case and thus no single set of requirements.
+Each use case has its own requirements, and each jurisdiction has its own definition of a "trustworthy" digital transaction (such as "levels of assurance" specifications), which determine the hardware requirements for different degrees of identity binding, non-repudiation, etc.

 ##### What about no- and low-connectivity environments? 🟢